 There is an opinion, that it is very difficult to create and maintain large-scale projects by WordPress, as this can cause performance or security problems.
 But it is too exaggerated.

-Does this mean that WordPress is not suitable for corporate websites and e-commerce sites?
+Does this mean that WordPress is unsuitable for corporate and e-commerce websites?
 No, of course, since such problems may arise when working with any other CMS if you select the wrong approach to the implementation of the technical part of the project.

 Everything depends on the programmer’s skills, and to avoid problems with scaling and support, you can start to write well-documented code.